 This fun tradition will help your family remember the true meaning of Christmas!
 These 12 Days of Christmas Nativity Countdown Printables are free and make it easy for you to start this meaningful activity!

 Hey friends!
 One of our families traditions each Christmas is to do our version of the 12 Days of Christmas!
-We order a nativity, print the back toppers and scripture cards and then give them to a neighbor or friend!
+We order a nativity, print the bag toppers and scripture cards, add them to a clear treat bag and then give them to a neighbor or friend!
 Read below to see more details on the 12 Days of Christmas Nativity Countdown Printables!

 We always buy this Olive Wood Children’s Nativity Set on Amazon.
 I wanted one that wouldn’t break, so the kids could touch it.
 I also wanted one that was small and had 12 pieces.
-I always buy 3 nativity sets so each of my kiddos can choose a family to do the 12 days countdown to!
+I always buy 3 nativity sets.
+That way each of my kids can choose a family to do the 12 days countdown tradition for!

 - Nativity – we always choose this one!

 - Home Printer

 - Printable Scripture Cards (found below)